PapiLer/Reforestation/README.md

-## I broke my finger at work today, on the other hand I'm completely fine.
+## I went to the doctor today and he told me I had type A blood but it was a type O.